 If you are a beginner, you may start reading some Easy Readers (Easy Readers Italian and Italiano facile at the European Bookshop in London) and work through them with a dictionary; if you studied Italian at a more advanced level you will enjoy reading the set texts in the original and other works of modern Italian literature, such as collections of short stories.
-We recommend that you always write down the word or phrase you've looked up in your own vocabulary notebook and go over it to consolidate what you have learnt.
+We recommend that you always write down new words or phrases in your own vocabulary notebook and go over it to consolidate what you have learnt.
 You should also acquire a good-sized bilingual Dictionary (such as Oxford-Paravia or il Ragazzini), also available in libraries at Oxford.
 The following bilingual and monolingual dictionaries are available online:

-Dizionario di italiano Sabatini-Coletti Dizionario di Inglese Sansoni Dizionario Garzanti Linguistica Collins Dictionary Dizionario dei Sinonimi e dei Contrari Rizzoli Vocabolario della Lingua Italiana Treccani Treccani Sinonimi e Contrari
+Dizionario di Italiano Sabatini-Coletti Dizionario di Inglese Sansoni Dizionario Garzanti Linguistica Collins Dictionary Dizionario dei Sinonimi e dei Contrari Rizzoli Vocabolario della Lingua Italiana Treccani Treccani Sinonimi e Contrari

-Language Courses: NB: Some schools now offer on line courses.
+Language Courses: NB: Some schools now offer online courses.

 If you wish to attend a language course (but you don't have to!), you can obtain useful information from the Italian Cultural Institute, 39 Belgrave Square, London SW1X 8NX, Web: www.icilondon.esteri.it, tel.
 020 7235 1461.
 Past students have recommended the following courses in Italy: